Vet Fees and the Politics of Pet Ownership: Why a Trip to the Clinic Could Become a Political Issue

 The Upshot

-The survey was conducted with 1,500 Canadian adults from February 28 to March 6, 2024.
+A post-election survey conducted with 1,500 adult Canadians over the age of 18 from April 29 to May 2, 2025.
 A random sample of panelists were invited to complete the survey from a set of partner panels based on the Lucid exchange platform.
 These partners are typically double opt-in survey panels, blended to manage out potential skews in the data from a single source.

 Abacus Data follows the CRIC Public Opinion Research Standards and Disclosure Requirements that can be found here: https://canadianresearchinsightscouncil.ca/standards/